Skip to Main Content

 In very rare cases, you may want to leave individual chapters as separate files (without ever combining them into one Word document), perhaps because combining your chapter files produces a file so massive that opening, editing, and saving it proves to be prohibitively slow.
 This can happen if your computer is older or slow and your chapters are filled with many high-resolution images/equations/figures.
 If this is the case, you will need to manually create the table of contents, list of figures, and so on, and will need to set the pagination for each document.
 Then you will save each document as a PDF and combine them all into one document with Adobe Acrobat.
 Contact ScholarSpace if you would like further direction or help with this.

-Obviously, this last case has the potential to be a complicated, time-consuming, and frustrating process, so it's to be avoided unless you really absolutely need to do it.
+Obviously, this last case has the potential to be a complicated, time-consuming, and frustrating process, so it's to be avoided unless you discover that you really absolutely need to do it.